shariq1989/cookbook/content/recipe/Tandoori_Chicken.md

 8. Move the drumsticks to the cool side of the grill, the rightmost burner you turned off, and cook them for 25 minutes.
 9. Flip the drumsticks; continue cooking until the chicken has reached over 170 degrees, about 20-30 minutes.
 10. Let the chicken rest for about 10 minutes before serving.
-11. Garnish with lemon wedges and serve with [raita](https://www.jamilghar.com/recipe/raita/).
+11. Garnish with lemon wedges and [raita](https://www.jamilghar.com/recipe/raita/) and serve with fresh naan, long-grained basmati rice, or a nice salad.

 ### ABOUT THE MEAL